Symantec in the lead to acquire LifeLock: sources

 LifeLock has a market capitalization of close to $2 billion, while Symantec has a market capitalization of $14.8 billion.
 It could not be ascertained how much Symantec, which outbid private equity firms in the auction, was offering for LifeLock.

 The sources asked not to be identified because the negotiations are confidential.
-Symantec and Lifelock did not immediately respond to requests for comment.
+Symantec and LifeLock did not immediately respond to requests for comment.

 Based in Tempe, Arizona, LifeLock offers services to consumers such as monitoring new account openings and credit-related applications in order to alert them about unauthorized use of their identity.
 It also works with government agencies, merchants and creditors to remediate the impact of identity theft.